-A well-planned and well-kept garden is a sight for sore eyes that can add significant value to any home, which is why people tend to invest quite heavily in getting the content of their garden just right.
+A well-planned and well-kept garden is the perfect place to relax on a sunny day and can add significant saleability to any home, which is why people tend to invest quite heavily in getting the content of their garden just right.

 In many cases, the starting point is to select plants, pots, trees and other attractive bits and bobs that aim to bring the garden to life.
 But despite being one of the first elements to catch the viewer’s eye, the garden fence is often overlooked as a key feature.